celluloid/reel/README.md

 Status
 ------

-Reel is mostly in the proof of concept stage, working well enough you can point your favorite benchmarking utility at it, but not exactly speaking valid HTTP yet.
+Reel is still in an extremely early stage of development and may be missing a lot of features.
+It seems to be doing a rudimentary job of speaking HTTP and has basic keep-alive support.

 Contributing
 ------------